aishwari2025/411-resources/stock_trading_app_complete/stock_trading_app_complete/README.md

 ## Overview
 This Flask-based web application allows users to create an account, log in, manage a virtual stock portfolio (buy/sell stocks), and check real-time stock prices via Alpha Vantage API.
+- Portfolio data is stored in an in-memory model, separate from the database
+- Stock price data is retrieved live via Alpha Vantage API

 ## Setup Instructions